Free Trial

 CAML Short Interest - Frequently Asked Questions

-Short interest is the volume of Congress Large Cap Growth ETF shares that have been sold short but have not yet been closed out or covered.
-As of March 14th, investors have sold 100 shares of CAML short.
+Short interest is the volume of Congress Large Cap Growth ETF shares that have been sold short but have not yet been covered or closed out.
+As of April 30th, investors have sold 40 shares of CAML short.
+0.00% of Congress Large Cap Growth ETF's shares are currently sold short.
 Learn More on Congress Large Cap Growth ETF's current short interest.

-Congress Large Cap Growth ETF saw a drop in short interest in March.
-As of March 14th, there was short interest totaling 100 shares, a drop of 99.5% from the previous total of 22,200 shares.
+Congress Large Cap Growth ETF saw a decrease in short interest in April.
+As of April 30th, there was short interest totaling 40 shares, a decrease of 99.3% from the previous total of 6,015 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling CAML is an investing strategy that aims to generate trading profit from Congress Large Cap Growth ETF as its price is falling.
-CAML shares are trading up $0.28 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 From Our Partners